-Throughout a whole year, this earned Nick $1,800 (around $150/month).
-He doesn’t provide any detailed breakdown of this revenue, so it’s hard to say whether his revenue trends up or down.
+Throughout the whole year, this earned Nick $1,800 (around $150/month).
+He doesn’t provide any detailed breakdown of this revenue, so it’s hard to say whether his revenue trends are up or down.

 What’s clear to see from this example, though, is how possible it is to generate some extra income on Udemy.

 With a bit of time and effort upfront, Nick continues to earn via his Udemy courses years later.

 I'm sure if Nick spent some time making new courses, he could earn a lot more.
 He clearly has a good product in a solid niche.

 The Wifi Academy is an interesting example to study before you commit to Udemy as he shares several detailed revenue breakdowns.

 Here’s his first video…